Uche Ikpeazu: Cambridge United

 Ikpeazu had a trial at Championship club Norwich City in July 2016 and scored in a pre-season friendly against Dereham Town.
 He signed a short-term contract with League Two club Cambridge United the following month.
 He scored his first goal for Cambridge in a 2–1 win over Newport County at Rodney Parade on 24 September, and manager Shaun Derry said he was becoming a "cult figure" at the club.
 On 9 January 2017, Ikpeazu scored for Cambridge in a 2–1 FA Cup third round defeat to Championship team Leeds United.
 On 23 February, he was ruled out of action for eight weeks with a hamstring injury.
 He ended the 2016–17 campaign with eight goals in 36 appearances and underwent surgery after dislocating his shoulder at Portsmouth on 22 April.

-On 9 December 2017, Ikpeazu was sent off in a 2–0 at former club Port Vale after receiving two yellow cards in two minutes.
-In April 2018 "U's" announced that they "had tabled a series of strong and competitive packages at League Two level.
-However, the club can confirm that Ikpeazu has declined the offers put forward, making his desire to play at a higher level clear in each conversation".
+On 9 December 2017, Ikpeazu was sent off in a 2–0 loss at former club Port Vale after receiving two yellow cards in two minutes.
+In April 2018, "U's" announced that they "had tabled a series of strong and competitive packages at League Two level.
+However, the club can confirm that Ikpeazu has declined the offers put forward, making his desire to play at a higher level clear in each conversation.